jawills/QIME/README.md

 A free, open-source Salesforce -> Quickbooks Online integration.

+## Package

+Please use the following urls to install the latest version:
+Production - xx
+Sandbox -- xx

 ## Features

 - Create customers in Quickbooks from accounts in Salesforce
 - Create invoices in Salesforce and sync to Quickbooks online
 - Sync Invoices from Quickbooks to Salesforce
 - Sync Payments from Quickbooks to Salesforce
+- Sync Invoice Terms from Quickbooks to Salesforce

 ## Requirements